cjdellomes/litigation-scrapers/README.md

-# sec-litigation-scraper
+# litigation-scrapers
-Scripts for scraping SEC litigation document data into CSV format
+Scripts for scraping litigation document data into CSV format